-Have you ever been confused by the terms used to describe VPNs?
-Perhaps you’ve heard the term IKEv2 (Internet Key Exchange version 2) — but nobody ever explained to you what it is?
+Have you ever been confused by the terms used to define VPNs?
+Perhaps you’ve heard the term IKEv2 (Internet Key Exchange version 2) — but nobody has ever explained to you what it is?
 In that specific case, you’re in luck — this article is meant to introduce you to IKEv2 and what it means for you as a VPN user.

-What Is IKEv2?
+What is IKEv2?